-A Tables - Provisions, contingent liabilities, contingent assets and reimbursements
+Appendix A Tables - Provisions, contingent liabilities, contingent assets and reimbursements

-The purpose of these tables is to summarise the main requirements of the Standard.
+This appendix accompanies, but is not part of, LKAS 37.
+Its purpose is to summarise the main requirements of the Standard.

 Provisions and contingent liabilities

 Where, as a result of past events, there may be an outflow of resources embodying future economic benefits in settlement of: (a) a present obligation; or (b) a possible obligation whose existence will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the entity.